 People with food allergy should always carry auto-injectable epinephrine to be used in the event of an anaphylactic reaction.
 Symptoms of anaphylaxis may include difficulty breathing, dizziness or loss of consciousness.
 If you have any of these symptoms in the context of eating, use the epinephrine auto-injector and immediately call 911.
 Don’t wait to see if your symptoms go away or get better on their own.

 Outgrowing Food Allergies

-Always ask about ingredients when eating at restaurants or when you are eating foods prepared by family or friends.
+• Always ask about ingredients when eating at restaurants or when you are eating foods prepared by family or friends.

 Feel Better.
 Live Better.

-An allergist / immunologist, often referred to as an allergist, is a pediatrician or internist with at least two additional years of specialized training in the diagnosis and treatment of problems such as allergies, asthma, autoimmune diseases and the evaluation and treatment of patients with recurrent infections, such as immunodeficiency diseases.
+An allergist / immunologist, often referred to as an allergist, is a pediatrician or internist with at least two additional years of specialized training in the diagnosis and treatment of allergies, asthma, immune deficiencies and other immunologic diseases.

-The right care can make the difference between suffering with an allergic disease and feeling better.
-By visiting an allergist, you can expect an accurate diagnosis, a treatment plan that works and educational information to help you manage your disease.
+By visiting the office of an allergist, you can expect an accurate diagnosis, a treatment plan that works and educational information to help you manage your disease and feel better.

 The AAAAI's Find an Allergist / Immunologist service is a trusted resource to help you find a specialist close to home.

 Find out more about food allergies.